rust-lang/libc/ci/README.md

   actually verify the tests pass.
 * The MUSL build just has to download a MUSL compiler and target libraries and then otherwise runs tests normally.
+* iOS builds need an extra linker flag currently, but beyond that they're built as standard as everything else.

 Hopefully that's at least somewhat of an introduction to everything going on here, and feel free to ping @alexcrichton with questions!